pingcap/blog/2017-05-23-perconalive17.md

 ## <span id="split">Safe split</span>

-Let’s take a look at the diagram here: The data is split into a set of continuous key-value pairs which we name them from a to z.
+Let's take a look at the diagram here: The data is split into a set of continuous key-value pairs which we name them from a to z.
 Region 1 stores "a" to “e”, Region 2 “f” to “j”, Region 3 “k” to “o”, etc. As region is a logical concept, all the regions in a physical node share the same rocksdb instance.

 In each RocksDB instance, as I just mentioned, there are several regions and each region is replicated to other instances by Raft.
 The replicas of the same Region, Region 4 for example, make a Raft group.

 The metadata of the raft groups is stored in Placement Driver, and of course, placement driver is a cluster, replicates the metadata by Raft, too.

 In TiKV, we adopt a multi-raft model.
-What’s multi-raft?
-It’s a way to split and merge regions dynamically, and of course, safely.
+What's multi-raft?
+It's a way to split and merge regions dynamically, and of course, safely.
 We name this approach "safe split/merge".

 For example, Region 1 from "a" to “e” is safely split into Region 1.1 “a” to “c” and Region 1.2 “d” to “e”, we need to guarantee no data is lost during the split.